zaeemkhan1999/portfolio/README.md

 ## Overview

-Alpha97 - Personal Portfolio is a Next.js web application developed to provide an interactive and informative platform to present my skills, projects, and experience.
+Portfolio is a Next.js web application developed to provide an interactive and informative platform to present my skills, projects, and experience.
 It features both light and dark themes, allowing visitors to customize their viewing experience.
 The portfolio also incorporates custom data, demonstrating my proficiency as a Software Engineer.

 ## Live Website

-Explore the live website: [Alpha97 - Personal Portfolio](https://alpha97-personel-portfolio.vercel.app/)
+Explore the live website: [Portfolio](https://incandescent-lamington-b2873c.netlify.app/)

 ## Features